dykstrom/ronja/README.md

 ## Description

-Ronja is my first try to write a chess engine.
-It is written entirely in Java, and has its own opening book.
-It implements some of the commonly seen features of chess engines:
+Ronja is written entirely in Java, and has its own opening book.
+It implements a few of the commonly seen features of chess engines:

-* Incremental move generation
 * Iterative deepening
 * Alpha-beta pruning
+* Move ordering

-Ronja is designed in an object-oriented way, with classes representing moves, positions, and other entities.
-This probably slows the engine down, and so may be changed in the future.
+Ronja is designed in an object-oriented way, with classes representing positions, and other entities.
+This makes the engine rather slow, and so may be changed in the future.

 [![Build Status](https://travis-ci.org/dykstrom/ronja.svg?branch=master)](https://travis-ci.org/dykstrom/ronja)